ReddyyZ/HomeCine/README.md

 ## :pushpin: About the project

-HomeCine is a web application where you can upload and serve movies and series.
+HomeCine is a streaming platform where you can upload and serve movies and series.

 ## :rocket: Features